ten-protocol/go-ten/tools/walletextension/README.md

 ### HTTP Endpoints

-For interacting with Obscuro Gateway, there are the following HTTP endpoints available:
+For interacting with Ten Gateway, there are the following HTTP endpoints available:

 - `GET /v1/join`